justbeingashutosh/CPH-Submit-Fixed/README.md

 # CPH Submit Fixed
+This project was initiated due to the [issues](https://github.com/agrawal-d/cph-submit/issues) on chromium based browsers that I faced and many others did.
 This is my first browser extension.
 A naively created form of the original [CPH Submit](https://github.com/agrawal-d/cph-submit) that just might work for you.

 ## Installation Guide
 1. Please download the extension from here.